- Minimum academic requirements

 - Internet-based TOEFL - Test of English as a Foreign Language

-- We are not accepting TOEFL MyBestTM scores to meet the ELP requirement.
+- We are not accepting TOEFL MyBestTM scores to meet the ELP requirement, the required scores must be met in a single test.

 - IELTS (academic) - International English Language Testing System